A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 April-June, 1975

-The Real Neal Steele had the misfortune of being hired two months before WPOP dropped music for the all-news format in June, 1975.
-He came from WHVW Hyde Park, NY and replaced The Rock & Roll Pig on the night shift.
+The Real Neal Steele is from Donora, PA and studied at Edinboro University of Pennsylvania.
+He had the misfortune of being hired two months before WPOP dropped music for the all-news format in June, 1975.
+After logging time at WLOB in Portland, ME, he moved on to WHVW Hyde Park, NY and was hired to replace The Rock & Roll Pig on WPOP's night shift.

 Neal later worked at WGH Norfolk, VA.